snkashis/android-docs/pages/map-sdk/5.0.1/offline.md

 ```

 ### Delete region
-To remove an offline region from the database, you'll need to first receive the list of offline regions as explained in the previous section.
+To remove an offline region from the database, you'll need to first receive the list of offline regions as explained in the [earlier section](#list-offline-regions).
 The `onList` method will provide you with an array of the present offline regions downloaded on the device, this object being the `offlineRegions`.
 You'll then use this object to select the region to be deleted and call `delete` on it which will provide you with a callback to be notified when the region is successfully deleted or if an error occurs.

 > **Note:** Deleting a region will result in also removing the least-recently requested resources not required by other regions, until the database shrinks below a certain size.